2022 Update: The Lease Renegotiation Bonanza

-In the last few months, we have observed more concentrated efforts by individual wireless carriers to issue RFPs and to enter agreements with build-to-suit tower companies to build towers adjacent to existing public and private tower company owned towers.
-These efforts followed very public statements of discontent with the public tower companies leasing practices.
+At the time, we noticed concentrated efforts by individual wireless carriers to issue RFPs and enter agreements with smaller tower companies to build towers adjacent to existing public and private tower company-owned towers (building a tower for a wireless carrier is known as “build-to-suit”).
 In short, the wireless carrier commits to moving from an existing tower to a new tower built by a private tower company on financial terms and conditions much more attractive to the wireless carrier.
-They “rip” their equipment off the old tower and “replace” it on the new tower otherwise known as “rip-n-replace.”
+They “rip” their equipment off the old tower and “replace” it on the new tower, otherwise known as “rip-n-replace.”
 We think further clarity on how the Rip-n-Replace efforts fit into broader efforts to renegotiate will be helpful.

 TODAY’S “NEW” RENEGOTIATION EFFORTS

 Today’s efforts seem more concentrated and refined but still fundamentally revolve around wearing the landowner down.
 We suspect that the wireless industry has learned a lot about what works, what does not work, and what they legally can and cannot say in contract renegotiations.
 For example, telling the landowner “we will terminate if you don’t agree to a rent concession,” may be considered an anticipatory breach of the lease.
 As a result, lease renegotiation agents are careful not to come out and directly say that they will terminate the lease.
 Instead, they say that the carrier will consider all options, including possible termination under the lease.
 They use catchy acronyms like “TOSS” (Termination Of Subject Site) or suggest that rejecting the proposed terms will necessitate an “Alternative Site Review.”